 \subsubsection{Reinforcement-based Attention}

-\textbf{Self-Critic Attention}: Chen~\etal \cite{chen2019self} proposed a self-critic attention model that generates attention using an agent and re-evaluates the gain from this attention using the REINFORCE algorithm.
+~\\\textbf{Self-Critic Attention}: Chen~\etal \cite{chen2019self} proposed a self-critic attention model that generates attention using an agent and re-evaluates the gain from this attention using the REINFORCE algorithm.
 They observed that most of the attention modules are trained in a weakly-supervised manner.
 Therefore, the attention maps are not always discriminative and lack supervisory signals during training \cite{lee2015deeply}.
 To supervise the generation of attention maps, they used a reinforcement algorithm to guide the whole process.
-As shown in Figure~\ref{fig:stochastics} (a), the feature maps are evaluated to predict whether it needs self correctness or not.
+As shown in Figure~\ref{fig:stochastics} (a), the feature maps are evaluated to predict whether they need self-correctness.

 \textbf{Reinforced Self-Attention Network}: Shen~\etal~\cite{shen2018reinforced} used a reinforced technique to combine soft and hard attention in one method.
 Soft attention has shown effectiveness in modeling local and global dependencies, which output from the dot-product similarity \cite{bahdanau2014neural}.
 However, soft attention is based on the softmax function that assigns values to each item, even the non-attended ones, which weakens the whole attention.
 On the other hand, hard attention \cite{show_attend} attends to important regions or tokens only and disregards others.
 Despite its importance to textual tasks, it is inefficient in terms of time and differentiability \cite{williams1992simple}.
 Shen~\etal~\cite{shen2018reinforced} used hard attention to extract rich information and then feed it into soft attention for further processing.
-Simultaneously, soft attention is used to reward hard attention and hence stabilize the training process.
+Simultaneously, soft attention is used to reward hard attention and, hence, stabilize the training process.
 Specifically, they used hard attention to encode tokens from the input in parallel while combining it with soft attention \cite{shen2018disan} without any CNN/RNN modules (see Figure~\ref{fig:stochastics} (e)).
 In \cite{karianakis2018reinforced}, reinforcement attention was proposed to extract better temporal context from video.
 Specifically, this attention module uses Bernoulli-sigmoid unit \cite{williams1992simple}, a stochastic module.
-Thus, to train the whole system, REINFORCE algorithm is used to stabilize the gradients \cite{jankowiak2018pathwise}.
+Thus, to train the whole system, the REINFORCE algorithm is employed to stabilize the gradients \cite{jankowiak2018pathwise}.